wavemaker/docs/learn/on-premise/upgrade/os-upgrade.md

 #### Launchpad

-- After logging into launchpad in your WME setup go to Developer Workspace Tab, and then go to container as shown in below image
+- After logging into launchpad in your WME setup go to the Developer Workspace Tab, and then go to the container as shown in the below image
-- Select the containers that are running, hibernate those containers one after the other by hitting stop button as shown in the image below and wait till state is changed to stopped.
+- Select the containers that are running, hibernate those containers one after the other by hitting the stop button as shown in the image below, and wait till the state is changed to stop.

   [![instances_verification](/learn/assets/wme-setup/upgrade-wme-setup/instances_verification.png)](/learn/assets/wme-setup/upgrade-wme-setup/instances_verification.png)

-- Go to Developer Workspace, and then go to capacity as shown in below image
+- Go to Developer Workspace, and then go to capacity as shown in the below image

   [![developer_workspace](/learn/assets/wme-setup/upgrade-wme-setup/developer_workspace.png)](/learn/assets/wme-setup/upgrade-wme-setup/developer_workspace.png)